Our Centre is open Monday – Friday from 8:30 am – 4:00 pm. The Centre is closed on weekends and on all statutory and civic holidays.

 Tickets can be purchased over the phone if you are paying by credit card.
 All ticket purchases must be made 2 days in advance of the event.

-Appointments for Foot Care, Hair Care, Esthetics Services, Legal Services, Denture Clinic, Hearing Clinic, Walker Repair Clinic, Dental Hygiene, Ottawa Public Health Clinic and the MedsCheck Clinic can be made over the phone by calling 613-236-0428 x 2100 or in person at our Front Reception desk.
+Appointments for Foot Care, Hair Care, Esthetics Services, Legal Services, Denture Clinic, Hearing Clinic, Dental Hygiene, and Massage Therapy can be made over the phone by calling 613-236-0428 x 2100 or in person at our Front Reception desk.

 Details about upcoming events can be found in your bulletin, on our website, on table tents in the dining room, on posters throughout the centre and on our bulletin boards in the main hall on the 1st floor.
 Also, be sure to attend the Members Meetings or the Monthly Birthday Parties for information on special events.